 Failure To Disclose A Basis For Bad Faith: Not explicitly, but possibly via assignment from insured.
 See Kelly v.
 State Farm Fire & Cas.
 Co., 2014-1921 (La.
 05/05/15), 169 So.3d 328, 342; Smith v.
 Audubon Ins.
 Co., 95-2057 ( La.
 09/05/96), 679 So.
 2d 372, 377.

-As of the 5/17/22, Louisiana HB 220 is pending.
+In March of 2022, Louisiana HB 220 was introduced.
 It requires that every motor vehicle insurer that may be liable for a third-party claim arising out of an automobile accident must disclose limits within 30 days of request by the claimant or claimant’s attorney.
+However, 2022 HB 220 died in committee.
+It appears to have been a bill introduced by a Democrat lawmaker, without Republican support.
+Currently, there is no means in Louisiana to compel disclosure of third party liability insurance limits, without litigation.

 One-Party Consent: The Electric Surveillance Act bars the inception, recording or disclosure of and oral or telephonic communication by the means of an electronic recording device without the consent of at least one party or if they are a party to said communication.
 La.
 Rev. Stat.
 Ann. § 15:1303(c)(4).